davydog187/dash/README.md

 # Dash

-Dash is a full-screen display dashboard for your life.
-Inspired by the great, [supersimple](https://github.com/supersimple).
+Dash is a full-screen display dashboard for your life

 ### Development